geerlingguy/ansible-role-filebeat/README.md

     filebeat_create_config: true

-Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat or to copy your own external template.
+Whether to create the Filebeat configuration file and handle the copying of SSL key and cert for filebeat.
 If you prefer to create a configuration file yourself you can set this to `false`.

     filebeat_inputs:
       - type: log